mappum/tmsp/doc.md

 server.StartListener("tcp://0.0.0.0:46658", example.NewCounterApplication())
 ```

-where the CounterApplication is defined in `example/golang/counter.go`.
+where the CounterApplication is defined in `example/golang/counter.go`, and implements the TMSP application interface.

 In another window, start the `tmsp console`: